 Contagious Illness: To the extent a child has a contagious illness, please notify the School as soon as possible so that we may alert others who came in contact with your child.
 We also may be required to notify the Department of Health.
 A student with a contagious illness should not arrive for school.
-This applies even if the parent/guardian has not received confirmation that the child's illness is contagious, but the child is exhibiting signs of a possible communicable disease, such as a suspicious skin rash, suspicious open wounds, redness of the eyes with intense itching/burning and a thick drainage, painful, reddened sore throat, and a constant cough accompanied by other symptoms.
-Students with a contagious illness should remain home from until a doctor advises that he or she is no longer contagious and can resume normal activities.
+This applies even if the parent/guardian has not received confirmation that the child's illness is contagious, but the child is exhibiting signs of a possible communicable disease, such as a suspicious skin rash, suspicious open wounds, redness of the eyes with intense itching/ burning and a thick drainage, painful, reddened sore throat, and a constant cough accompanied by other symptoms.
+Students with a contagious and can resume normal activities.